What the fund is, how the money is allocated and how to apply

 Free school meal vouchers

-Free school meal vouchers will be provided for free school meal and Pupil Premium children all school holidays up to and including April 2026.
+Free school meal vouchers will be provided to free school meal and Pupil Premium children for all school holidays up to and including Summer 2026.

 What happens if you still need help